The transcendence of $\mathrm{e}$ via formal power series: Adapting Hilbert's proof to FPS

-In the third line, we used the identity $\binom{m+1}{n+1}= \frac{m+1}{n+1}\binom{m}{n}$ and we exchanged the order of summation.
-This is allowed since the involved series absolutely converge.
-In the fourth line, we added
+The first equality follows from the definition of Newton's integral.
+In the second equality, we use the identity $\binom{m+1}{n+1}= \frac{m+1}{n+1}\binom{m}{n}$ and change the order of summation.
+This is allowed because the involved series absolutely converge.
+In the third equality, we introduce the variable $l=n+1$ and we add